Frequently Asked Questions

-Do you support refugees or protected persons in Canada?
+How do you support refugees and Protected Persons in Canada?

-Windmill has a loan program for refugees/protected persons to limit their financial burden as they strive to resettle in Canada.
-Refugees or protected persons may apply for the Windmill Refugee Loan Program within three years from the time they have attained a Refugee Status in Canada to the date of their application at Windmill.
+Windmill has an interest-free loan program for refugees to limit their financial burden as they strive to settle in Canada.
+Convention Refugees and Protected Persons who have received their Notice of Decision may apply for the Windmill Refugee Loan Program within three years of the date of their Notice of Decision.